Amine: From alkenes

 Disubstituted alkenes react with HCN in the presence of strong acids to give formamides, which can be decarbonylated.
 This method, the Ritter reaction, is used industrially to produce tertiary amines such as tert-octylamine.

 Hydroamination of alkenes is also widely practiced.
 The reaction is catalyzed by zeolite-based solid acids.

 Reductive routes

-Via the process of hydrogenation, unsaturated N-containing functional groups are reduced to amines using hydrogen in the presence of a nickel catalyst.
-Suitable groups include nitriles, azides, imines including oximes, amides, and nitro.
-In the case of nitriles, reactions are sensitive to acidic or alkaline conditions, which can cause hydrolysis of the \sCN group.
-LiAlH4 is more commonly employed for the reduction of these same groups on the laboratory scale.
+A nickel catalyst can hydrogenate unsaturated N-containing functional groups to amines.
+Suitable groups include nitriles, imines (including oximes), amides, azides, and nitro groups.
+Many amines are produced from aldehydes and ketones via reductive amination, reduction of an imine formed in situ or a two-step process.

-Many amines are produced from aldehydes and ketones via reductive amination, which can either proceed catalytically or stoichiometrically.
+LiAlH4 is more commonly employed to reduce these groups at laboratory scale.
+In the case of nitriles, reactions are sensitive to acidic or alkaline conditions, which can hydrolyze the \sCN group.

-Aniline (C6H5NH2) and its derivatives are prepared by reduction of the nitroaromatics.
-In industry, hydrogen is the preferred reductant, whereas, in the laboratory, tin and iron are often employed.
+Aniline (C6H5NH2) and derivatives are prepared by reduction of the corresponding nitroaromatics.
+In industry, hydrogen is the preferred reductant, whereas tin and iron are often employed in the laboratory.